CluelessBiker/project4-print-statements/README.md

 In addition to this, I also used the instructions they provided in order to implement a django blog into my app, following the walkthrough once again step-by-step.
 This also includes some formatting for the way each blog post is displayed on the blog page.
 Credits have been added as comments where code was used.

 With the assistance of Sean at Tutor Support, I was able to add an if statement to my blog page that signled out the most recent blog post.
 They were very patient with me as I tried to be coherent and explain why I was stuck.

+When encountering an error message that I could not decipher, let alone solve, I reached out to Tutor support, and Ger instantly pointed me in the right direction.
+This is my third encounter with this person over the course of my all my projects, and each time, they have been an invaluable help.

 ### Media